Dafdar: History

 The area has been used for grazing by various pastoral people in the region for centuries.

 During the Qing dynasty, the Chinese claimed suzerainty over the area but permitted the Mir of Hunza to administer the region in return for a tribute.
 According to British colonial sources, this arrangement started during early Ayosh dynasty of Mir of Hunza, as the Mir conquered the Kirghiz nomads of Taghdumbash Pamir.
 The Mir erected a cairn in the village to evidence his control.
 The tribute system continued up until 1937.

 In 1875, British explorers recorded that Dafdar did not have a permanent settlement, but that it was used a caravan camp on the route between Tashkurgan and Hunza Valley.
 In the early 1900s, a group of Wakhi settled here with the consent of the Chinese authority.

 In March 1950, Dafdar Township was established.

 In 1959, Dafdar Township became a commune.

 In 1966, Dafdar Commune was renamed Xianfeng Commune ('pioneer commune', 先锋公社).

 In 1975 in the closing days of the Cultural Revolution, the original name was restored.

 In February 1985, Dafdar Commune was made a township.

 Emerald deposits were discovered in Dafdar in 2003.
-These emeralds show similar chemical fingerprints to Afghan emeralds from Panjshir Valley.
+These emeralds show similar chemical fingerprints to Afghan emeralds from the Panjshir Valley.